 Michael L. Huber, MMS, PA-C, DFAAPA, received Bachelor of Science degrees from Cornell University and Hahnemann University before receiving his Master of Medical Science degree from Saint Francis University to become a Physician Assistant.

-He brings to the program twenty years of experience in PA education and program administration, where he was afforded the opportunity to develop two other local PA programs.
-His dedication to PA education has led him to receive both institutional and national awards for outstanding teaching.
-He has been recognized as a Distinguished Fellow of the American Academy of Physicians for his outstanding service to the physician assistant profession, his commitment to advancing health care for all people, and by his exemplary personal and professional development.
+He brings to the program over twenty years of experience in medical education and program administration, where he was afforded the opportunity to develop two other local PA programs.
+His dedication to physician assistant education has led him to receive both institutional and national awards for outstanding teaching.
+He was a member of a team involved in the promotion and development of the physician assistant model in South Africa.
+He has been recognized as a Distinguished Fellow of the American Academy of Physicians for his outstanding service to the physician assistant profession, his commitment to advancing global health care, and by his exemplary personal and professional development.

 His experience includes a diverse clinical background in internal medicine, infectious disease and HIV/AIDS management, counseling, and research.
-He continues affiliations with organizations such as Global Brigades, Action AIDS, the Mazzoni Center and many other community outreach programs.
-His interest is working with underserved populations in both community-based and abroad medical missions.
-His volunteer work has allowed him to work clinical in South Africa, Honduras, Guatemala and Panama.
+He is the founder and President of the Arcadia Global Brigades Chapter.
+He remains involved with organizations such as Action AIDS, the Mazzoni Center and many other community outreach programs.
+He continues his passion in working with underserviced populations through his leadership in organizing interdisciplinary medical brigades and surgical mission trips to Honduras, Guatemala, Panama, and Nicaragua.